stoically/radical-native/README.md

 ## Troubleshooting

-- Check the console output from install step 2 and try to execute the radical native binary directly (the path mentioned after "Installed to:") - it should respond with "ready: true"
+- Try to execute the `radical-native` binary directly - it should respond with "ready: true"
-- Check the Radical Native console for error logs: `about:debugging#/runtime/this-firefox` > Radical Native Inspect
+- Check the Radical Native Add-on console for error logs: `about:debugging#/runtime/this-firefox` > Radical Native Inspect
 - If indexing gets stuck you can safely disable and enable it in the "Manage" dialog

 ## Development